peterhinch/micropython-nano-gui/DRIVERS.md

 soft SPI may be used but hard may be faster.
 30MHz is a conservative value: see below.
 An example file for the Pi Pico is in `color_setup/ssd7789.py`.

+Note to existing users: the `disp_mode` args now behave as expected.
+This may mean changing the constructor arg in your `color_setup.py`.

 #### ST7789 Constructor args:
  * `spi` An initialised SPI bus instance.
 The chip supports clock rates of upto 62.5MHz (datasheet table 6).
 I have tested 60MHz.
 High speeds are sensitive to